Florida Virtual School Recognizes Largest Graduating Class in School History on Senior Decision Day

 - Students earning academic honors, including:

-Florida Virtual School Flex (individual courses)
+Florida Virtual School Flex (Individual Courses)

 In addition to FLVS Full Time High School students, more than 24,000 seniors currently taking individual courses through FLVS Flex (as of April 15, 2026) are planning to graduate from public, private, charter, and homeschool programs across the state.
 These students used FLVS Flex to personalize their learning by accelerating coursework, exploring new subjects, earning credits, or balancing school with athletics, arts, or other commitments.